pulumi/terraform-provider-azurerm/website/docs/r/database_migration_service.html.markdown

 Manages a Azure Database Migration Service.

 ~> **NOTE:** Destroying a Database Migration Service will leave any outstanding tasks untouched.
-This is to avoid unexpectedly deleting any tasks managed outside of terraform.
+This is to avoid unexpectedly deleting any tasks managed outside of this provide.

 ## Example Usage